maxcell/prince.dev/content/advanced-context/index.md

   }

   // This should take the shape of an object
-  // with a key of message and status function createNotification(notificationData) {
+  // with two keys, message and status function createNotification(notification) {
     queueRef.current.push(notification)
   }